-Once prepared, the Contingent's draft budget should be supplied to the International Commissioner of Australia and National General Manager.
+Once prepared, the Contingent's draft budget should be supplied to the International Commissioner of Australia.

-The International Commissioner of Australia will review the budget, passing comments to the National General Manager.
-As finances and budgeting are the responsibility of the National Office, the final budget approval will come from this office.
+The International Commissioner of Australia will review the budget, passing comments to the National Finance Committee for their approval.
 Budget approval will be in writing for the initial budget.